circuithub/bsync/README.md

     cbEach -- Callback after each execution of a specified function cbDone -- Final callback when execution of all functions is complete Output (calls)
-    cbEach(error, data, stats, sequence)
+    cbEach(error, data, stats, sequence, next)
       error, data -- as reported by execFunc'tion stats -- {completed: x, inTotal: x, withData: x, withErrors: x}
-      sequence -- the sequence number (index) of the function that just completed execution; useful for referencing the input parameter data cbDone(error, stats) -- a single elma error object if any errors occurred, but that doesn't indicate complete failure.
+      sequence -- the sequence number (index) of the function that just completed execution; useful for referencing the input parameter data next -- Callback when ready to start the next execution in the series sequence (usage: next() ) cbDone(error, stats) -- a single error object if any errors occurred, but that doesn't indicate complete failure.
 Check stats. stats -- {completed: x, inTotal: x, withData: x, withErrors: x}
 ###
 exports.seriesEach = (execFuncs, cbEach, cbDone) ->